GeoscienceAustralia/ptha/propagation/SWALS/examples/nthmp/BP09/README.md

 To further explore the sensitivity of the solution to tiny floating point differences, it is interesting to repeat run 1 while adding a tiny perturbation to the model elevations (1e-10 m).

-* This is not here, but leads to differences comparable to "run 1 - run 2".
+* While not shown here, but leads to differences comparable to "run 1 - run 2".
 * The subroutine `set_initial_conditions_BP09` in [BP09.f90](BP09.f90) can be modified to do this by changing `real(dp), parameter :: random_perturbation_scale = 0.0e-10_dp` to `real(dp), parameter :: random_perturbation_scale = 1.0e-10_dp`.